Numigi/odoo-account-addons/account_move_unique_reversal/README.rst

 Account Move Unique Reversal
 ============================

-This module blocks the users to reverse the Journal Entries while they have already reversed or they are the reversal of the other Entries
+This module blocks the users from reversing the Journal Entries if they have already been reversed or they are the reversal of the other Entries

 - Reversed Entry: